 Finding the balance between priorities and fun

 A lot of people struggle with finding a balance between life’s priorities and fun when allocating their income.
-I would recommend the Budgeting to Billions course, which outlines the best way to prioritize your income.
+I would recommend the Money Management Mastery program, which outlines the best way to prioritize your income.
 There are quite a few budgeting methods that work.
 Everyone’s money style is different, so it’s all about finding what works for you.

 At minimum, you will want to make sure that your income is first allocated to your living expenses and necessary bills.
 Then, you’ll want to allocate money towards saving and additional debt repayment.
 Lastly, your income should be allocated to the things you like, but aren’t a necessity for living.
 As long as your priorities are covered, you have money being saved consistently, and you’re paying down debts, the rest can be spent on things you want!

-If you’re struggling to allocate your income properly, schedule a free consultation with me now and let’s work through it together!
+If you’re struggling to allocate your income properly, schedule a free financial focus call with me now and let’s work through it together!

 A budget is the number one tool for financial success.
 You can’t get to the next level with your money until you’ve created a budget and mastered how to follow it!
 Making sure your income is allocated to the right things is crucial!
 What budget categories do you keep in your budget?
 Have you thought about the categories listed above?
 Post a comment below to share!